umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/index.md

 ## Issues with .net 7 deployments between local and envs

-If you are experiencing an issue where your deployment output has build errors targeting a preview / RC version of .NET 7, you can follow these steps to mitigate the issue.
+If you are experiencing an issue, where your deployment output has build errors targeting a preview / RC version of .NET 7, you can follow these steps to mitigate the issue.

 Here is an example of the error: